An image is worth a thousand words, but an interactive image is worth even more ?

 - Share via Google Classroom or Microsoft Teams

-And if you have a premium plan, you can download your creation in several formats: JPG, PDF (in these cases interactivity is lost), or HTML (interactivity and animation remain even if you don’t have an internet connection).
+And if you have a premium plan, you can download your creation in several formats, but I recommend HTML if you want to keep interactivity and animation: they remain even if you don’t have an internet connection.

 Now you can start creating an interactive image that will leave your audience amazed.
 Start bringing your content to life!